 Digital video recording (DVR) is a way to record TV as it airs live and recall it for on-demand viewing later.
 Simply select “Record” on the upcoming program from within your Guide view and then retrieve the recording later from your DVR storage.
-SLING offers all subscribers 10 hours of storage space with Cloud DVR Free.
-Upgrade to Cloud DVR Plus for 50 hours of storage space for only $5/month.
+SLING offers all subscribers 50 hours of free DVR storage or upgrade to 200 hours for $5/month with DVR Plus.

 Ethernet is a wired way of connecting computers or other devices to the internet by plugging a cord directly from the device into the internet modem.
 This can help speed up connections where WiFi is running into issues, however not all devices are Ethernet compatible.
 This method works best for computers, televisions and gaming consoles.

 High-Definition Multimedia Interface (HDMI) cables are the standard way of connecting video devices, and send both audio and video signals together over one cable.
 Televisions with HDMI ports can also accommodate streaming devices like a Roku, Amazon Fire TV Stick, AirTV Mini or Google Chromecast.

 High-definition (HD) and standard-definition (SD) refer to the video quality of your streaming content.
 Streaming in HD makes for a better viewing experience, but also requires a better internet connection in order to buffer in time.
 The majority of channels available on SLING feature an HD streaming option.
 Streaming in SD is better for smaller screens and lower speed internet connections.

 High speed data is the mobile version of internet bandwidth.
 Because streaming delivers your content over the internet instead of through a cable, having high speed data is important if you want to continue watching your video while not on an Ethernet or WiFi connection.